Skip to content

 Overview

-Spanning more than 400 acres, Niagara Falls State Park is home to three breathtaking waterfalls—American Falls, Bridal Veil Falls, and Horseshoe Falls.
-It’s also the oldest state park in the U.S., drawing millions of visitors from all over the world annually.
-This must-see park should be on every traveler’s bucket list.
+Niagara Falls State Park spans more than 400 acres and is home to three spectacular waterfalls: American Falls, Bridal Veil Falls, and Horseshoe Falls.
+As the oldest state park in the U.S., it draws millions of visitors each year—and with good reason.
+If you haven’t been, add it to your bucket list.

 Things to Do